MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 ### Navigate by Command Menu

 To select a specific tool, use the [Command Menu](../command-menu/index.md).
-In the Command Menu, a tool is called a _Panel_ or _Quick View_ item.
+In the Command Menu, a tool is indicated as either a _Panel_ or _Quick View_ item.

 1. With DevTools open, press **Ctrl+Shift+P** (Windows, Linux) or **Command+Shift+P** (macOS) to open the **Command Menu**.